VigilChain

 Scanner findings (CVE, file path, snippet) · Repo metadata · CI/CD configs · AWS topology metadata · ECR image digests · Tenant repositories cloned into ephemeral workers for scan and analysis jobs

-us → Anthropic
+us → Bedrock

 Available to AI analysis